 The UAE is a critical US ally, providing essential support for US troops, aircraft and naval vessels in the Middle East region.
 The UAE hosts 5,000 US military personnel at Al Dhafra Air Base, just outside of Abu Dhabi.
-From Al Dhafra Air Base, the UAE conducts combined operations with the US to confront ISIS and other regional threats.

 Mission effectiveness and joint cooperation are further enhanced through the Joint Air Warfare Center at Al Dhafra Air Base, where UAE, US and other allied air forces conduct joint training exercises.